ayan-kundu/Mycobot-280-pi/README.md

 - [x] I Made these because repository as there is no well-detailed or structured GitHub or even online tutorial(except some random mycobot videos) based on how mycobot robot can be operated with a hope to help others working with Mycobot series 👍

 - [x] I letter on implemented Learning from Demonstration : LfD to deliver an AI task which is basically pick and place an object.
-Should you are interested, please check -> [My GitHub Page](https://github.com/ayan-kundu/Dynamic-Movement-Premitives-LfD-)
+Should you are interested, please check -> [My LfD GitHub Page](https://github.com/ayan-kundu/Dynamic-Movement-Premitives-LfD-)

 - [x] I hope you will come up with your own ideas, so crack on and enjoy :tada: